 Aquacide Pellets with 2,4-D are a selective, root killing, systemic herbicide.
-Controls submersed, emersed, and floating weeds in recreational lakes and ponds.
-Use around docks, boat hoists, swimming beaches and shorelines.
-There is a wide margin of safety with respect to fish.
+Controls submersed, emersed, and floating weeds.
+For use in ponds, lakes, reservoirs, bayous, drainage ditches, non-irrigation canals, rivers and streams that are quiescent or slow moving.
+Great around docks, boat hoists, swimming beaches and shorelines.

 Marble-size Aquacide Pellets sink directly into the weed bed, visibly expand over a period of several hours to a day, and stratify a layer of herbicide where the weeds grow.
 Herbicide is released slowly in controlled amounts.
 As weeds grow herbicide is absorbed through leaves, stems and roots.
 Herbicide absorption is quite rapid, just a few hours under good growing conditions.
 Once absorbed, the herbicide moves throughout the weed to the growing parts of leaves and roots.
 Growth at these parts is halted and the weed dies.
 Kills the entire weed roots and all.
 Initial effects occur in 7 to 10 days.
 Initial effects include brittle stems and curling leaf tips.
 Under optimum conditions full weed kill occurs in 3 to 5 weeks.
 Dead weeds sink to the bottom and decompose.

 Aquacide Pellets are effective anytime susceptible weeds are actively growing.
 When applied in spring and early summer, less material is required, less dead weeds occur and a longer weed free period will result.
 Successful applications can be made in late summer and fall to actively growing weeds.
 The full effect of late season applications may not be fully evident until the following season.